HOW TO BUY

 Yes!
 You can own property in Mexico, and we are here to help make the process easy and understandable.
 We will accompany you step-by-step and introduce you to all the people and resources you'll need to purchase your property with complete peace of mind.

 In the interior of Mexico, you can buy property “fee simple” in your own name, just as you would in the United States or Canada.
-But Mexican law has special exceptions governing property within 31 miles of the coast and within 62 miles of the border, an area known as the Restricted Zone.
-Most of the properties shown on this site are located within this zone.
+But Mexican law has special exceptions governing property within 31 miles of the coast and within 62 miles of the border, an area known as the Restricted Zone****.
+(This is going to change soon, but as of December 2013 is still the law) Most of the properties shown on this site are located within this zone.

 After 1970, the Mexican government passed laws to permit foreigners, as private individuals, to buy property in the Restricted Zone through a bank trust or fideicomiso.

 This trust, initially established for a 50 year term and renewable for an additional 50, grants you, the beneficiary, every right of ownership.
 You may use, modify, rent or sell the property.
 In the event of your death, the property passes to the beneficiary you have named without the necessity for probate.
 The current cost of establishing a trust is about $3,500 USD, and the annual maintenance fee charged after the second year is currently about $600 USD.
 The inital charge of approx. $3,500 dollars covers the government fideicomiso permit fee, bank set-up fee and one year's management fee.
 Charges vary from bank to bank, and the annual maintenance fee depends on the value of the property.